gvjacob/temples/README.md

 ## **Usage**

 Temples reads from a `.temples.yaml` file in the root directory of your project.

-To run Temples with CLI:
+To run Temples CLI:

 ```bash
 temples
 ```

-Running `temples` without any arguments will bring you to a CLI that will prompt for the command, and the values for each key defined under `prompt` for each command in `.temples.yaml`.
+Running `temples` without any arguments will bring you to a CLI that will prompt for the command, and the values for each key defined under `prompt` in `.temples.yaml`.

 To run Temples without the CLI:

 ```bash
 temples [command] [--[key] [value], ...]
 ```